Chip Caray

-Harry Christopher "Chip" Caray III (born February 27, 1965) is an American television broadcaster for Bally Sports Midwest coverage of St. Louis Cardinals baseball.
-He joined the Cardinals broadcast team after leaving the Atlanta Braves, where he had served as the television play-by-play voice from 2005 to 2022.
-Chip is also known from his time as a broadcaster for the Fox Saturday Game of the Week and as the television play-by-play broadcaster for the Chicago Cubs from 1998 to 2004.
-He is the son of broadcaster Skip Caray and the grandson of broadcaster Harry Caray.
+Harry Christopher "Chip" Caray III (born February 27, 1965) is an American television broadcaster for FanDuel Sports Network Midwest coverage of St. Louis Cardinals baseball.
+He joined the Cardinals' broadcast team after leaving the Atlanta Braves, where he had served as the television play-by-play voice from 2005 to 2022.
+Chip is also known from his time as a broadcaster for the Fox Saturday Game of the Week, as the television play-by-play broadcaster for the Chicago Cubs from 1998 to 2004.
+He is the son of broadcaster Skip Caray, the grandson of broadcaster Harry Caray, and the father of broadcaster Chris Caray.

 Biography

 Education and early career

-Caray attended Parkway West High School in Chesterfield, Missouri.
-Caray graduated from the University of Georgia in 1987 with a degree in journalism.
-Well before his first big job with Fox, he worked with local television stations in Panama City, Florida, and Greensboro, North Carolina.
+Caray graduated from Parkway West High School in Chesterfield, Missouri in 1983.
+He graduated from the University of Georgia in 1987 with a degree in journalism.
+Before his first job with Fox, he worked with local television stations in Panama City, Florida, and Greensboro, North Carolina.
 He was the play-by-play broadcaster for the Orlando Magic of the NBA from 1989 to 1998.

-He worked on baseball games for the Seattle Mariners of the American League from 1993 to 1995.
+Caray worked on baseball games for the Seattle Mariners of the American League from 1993 to 1995.
 While broadcasting with the Mariners, Caray received a two-game tryout with the St. Louis Cardinals.
 After the 1994 season, he was expected to sign with St. Louis, but chose instead to remain with Seattle.
 Caray was also a broadcaster for the first edition of Major League Baseball on Fox in 1996.

 Chicago Cubs

-In 1998, Chip Caray was hired to work alongside his grandfather as broadcaster for the Chicago Cubs.
+In December 1997, Chip Caray was hired to work alongside his grandfather as broadcaster for the Chicago Cubs.
 Harry Caray died in February 1998, and Chip stayed with the team and took his grandfather's place as "the voice of the Cubs."
-He would go on to serve as their announcer for seven seasons, with Steve Stone providing the color commentary for most of those years.
-In 2004, both Caray and Stone left the Cubs booth after the season.
+He would go on to serve as their announcer for seven seasons, with Steve Stone providing color commentary for most of those years.
+Both Caray and Stone left the Cubs after the 2004 season.